-- To promote the teaching of numeracy and literacy within all subjects. - To evaluate the school curriculum by focusing on curriculum intent, implementation and impact. - To share good practice within the school. - To work with other schools to share good practice in order to improve this policy.
+- To promote the teaching of numeracy and literacy within all subjects. - To evaluate the school curriculum by focusing on curriculum intent, implementation and impact. - To protect children from the risk of radicalisation and extremism. - To ensure compliance with all relevant legislation connected to this policy. - To work with other schools and the local authority to share good practice in order to improve this policy.